Radon System Repair

 Audible alarms and manometers are available for install to indicate radon system function and alert of any failure.

 Whether the installing contractor simply went cheap and didn’t finish the job, or the weather had other plans for your system, a full exhaust system is important.
-All radon systems should exhaust the gas above the gutter line.
+All radon systems should exhaust the gas above the gutter line, or at least 20 feet above the ground.
 Systems that terminate below that line carry the potential for “re-entrainment,” or the gas re-entering the home.
+Additionally, the pipe must discharge 2 feet above any opening within 10 feet – such as a window or door.

 We can complete a partial system or re-pipe a system – if needed – to ensure proper system performance and function.